 Shauna Niequist Female Travel Quotes

 6. try not to be a vampire

-If there is less visibility, less lighting and less people around, then you have less reliance on the community to deter any crime or potentially help you if something happens.
+If there is less visibility, less lighting and less people around, than you have less reliance on the community to deter any crime or potentially help you if something happens.

-This doesn't mean you have to immediately have to go home at sunset, it just means to be more mindful of where you're at, who you're with, and know your way back home or have a plan to get there safely.
+This doesn't mean you have to immediately have to go home at sunset, it just means to be more mindful of where you're at, who you're with, and know the way back home or have a plan A - and also maybe a plan B - to get there safe and sound.

 7. get travel insurance

 In case everything gets stolen, in case you need to go to the hospital, if you need any medical attention, get travel insurance that will help cover or reimburse expenses abroad.